NHOrus/srwq-compilation/episode-07.md

 "What kind of weapon is he using?"

-"Ah...I don't know!
+"Ah...
+I don't know!
 Why are asking these weird questions??"

 "Well, part of the reason is the cute faces you keep making..."